Safee-Ullah-Mughal/See-For-Me/README.md

 This project is a proprietary research prototype developed at the National University of Sciences and Technology (NUST), SEECS.
 All rights are reserved by the project authors.
 No part of this project — including code, designs, or documentation — may be copied, distributed, or reused without explicit written permission.

-**Patent Pending.**

----

-Would you like a logo, banner, or poster design for your final presentation or GitHub page?